jed/dynamo-streams/README.md

 ### db = dynamoStreams(new aws.DynamoDB)

 Extends the existing DynamoDB instance with the following stream methods.
 Note that since all of these methods encode/decode DynamoDB string types automatically, all input and output is done with normal JavaScript objects.
+If you'd rather not extend the DynamoDB instance, all methods are available on the `dynamoStreams` module itself, but with the database as the first argument.

 ### db#createScanStream(params)